zoot101/snapraid-daily/README.md

 ## Config File Setup

-As mentioned above, the script will run out of the box without a config file but for best operation it will require a configuration file set up.
+As mentioned above, the script will run out of the box without a config file, but for best operation it will require a configuration file set up.

 The location for the config file **(snapraid-daily.conf)** is tried in the